unige-geohealth/inAccessMod/TUTORIAL.md

 This function allows us to download the Land Cover 100 m from the Copernicus Global Land Service and copy it to its corresponding folder.
-The function downloads the landcover tiles from the AWS cloud and determines the file names based on the extent of the boundary shapefile.
+The function downloads the landcover global dataset from Zenodo when the globalLandCover path is not provided and store it in the pathStoreLandCover folder.
+Then the land cover data is cropped and copy to the corresponding project folder.
-If there are multiple tiles, it produces a mosaic.
-If *alwaysDownload* is TRUE, the raster is always be downloaded, even if it has already been downloaded ?
-If FALSE and if the raster has already been downloaded we are interactively asked whether we want to download it again or not.
-And the *mostRecent* logical parameter indicates if the most recent boundary shapefile should be selected to define the required landcover tiles ?

-    download_landcover(mainPath, country, alwaysDownload = TRUE, mostRecent = TRUE)
+    download_landcover(mainPath, country, globalLandCover, pathStoreLandCover, mostRecent = TRUE)

 #### Open Street Maps